logo for exercise for weight loss

 • Thinning Hair

-Although it would be easy to believe that hormonal changes are the primary cause for the middle age spread before and after menopause, it is more likely due to specific lifestyle choices.
+Although it would be easy to believe that hormonal changes alone are the primary cause for weight gain after menopause.
+Unfortunately, it is more likely due to specific lifestyle choices.

 Exercise